Skyway Canada is an equal opportunity employer. We strongly support Indigenous employment at all levels.

-As a Committed member of CCAB’s PAR program, Skyway works to develop long-term relationships with Local and Aboriginal communities by:
+As a Committed member of CCIB’s PAIR (Partnership Accreditation in Indigenous Relations) program, Skyway works to develop long-term relationships with Local and Indigenous communities by:

-• Supporting programs that strengthen and promote the interests of Local and Aboriginal people.
+- Supporting programs that strengthen and promote the interests of Local and Indigenous people.

-• Encouraging all employees to develop an awareness of Local and Aboriginal cultures.
+- Encouraging all employees to develop an awareness of Local and Indigenous cultures.

-• Listening to and partnering with Local and Aboriginal people for mutually beneficial outcomes.
+- Listening to and partnering with Local and Indigenous people for mutually

-Skyway provides contracting opportunities for Aboriginal and other local community businesses competing on a best total value basis for contracts without compromising its ability to carry out a safe, efficient and cost-effective operation.
+Skyway provides contracting opportunities for Indigenous and other local community businesses competing on a best total value basis for contracts without compromising its ability to carry out a safe, efficient, and cost-effective operation.

 For more information visit:

-Under this joint venture, Willow Lake Métis Group provides business development in the traditional territory and Skyway secures and executes contracts for the provision of services.
-Together, we can reach the Sky!
+Under this joint venture, Willow Lake Métis Group leads business development within its traditional territory, while Skyway secures and executes service contracts.

 Sky-Keeper